-Form 4835 to report rental income based on farm production or crop shares if you did not materially participate (for selfemployment tax purposes) in the management or operation of the farm.
+- Form 4797 to report sales, exchanges, or involuntary conversions (other than from a casualty or theft) of certain farm property.
+Also use this form to report sales of livestock held for draft, breeding, sport, or dairy purposes. - Form 4835 to report rental income based on farm production or crop shares if you did not materially participate (for self-employment tax purposes) in the management or operation of the farm.
 This income is not subject to self-employment tax.
 See Pub.
-225.

-Form 8824 to report like-kind exchanges.
+225. - Form 8824 to report like-kind exchanges.

-Heavy Highway Vehicle Use Tax

-If you use certain highway trucks, trucktrailers, tractor-trailers, or buses in your trade or business, you may have to pay a Federal highway motor vehicle use tax.
+Heavy Highway Vehicle Use Tax.
+If you use certain highway trucks, truck-trailers, tractor-trailers, or buses in your farming business, you may have to pay a Federal highway motor vehicle use tax.
 See the Instructions for Form 2290 to find out if you owe this tax.

-Information Returns
+Information Returns.
 You may have to file information returns for wages paid to employees, certain payments of fees and other nonemployee compensation, interest, rents, royalties, annuities, and pensions.
-You may also have to file an information return if you sold \$5,000 or more of consumer products to a person on a buysell, deposit-commission, or other similar basis for resale.
-For more information, see the 2002 General Instructions for Forms 1099, 1098, 5498, and W-2G.
+You may also have to file an information return if you sold \$5,000 or more of consumer products to a person on a buy-sell, deposit-commission, or other similar basis for resale.
+For details, see the 2003 General Instructions for Forms 1099, 1098, 5498, and W-2G.